chisui/dakka/thesis/main.md

   type Message a = ()
 ```

 To be able to send these messages around in a distributed system we have to ensure that we can send them around.
-They have to essentially fullfil the same constraints as the actor type itself.
+They have to essentially fulfill the same constraints as the actor type itself.
 For this we create a constraint type alias (possible through the language extension `ConstraintKinds`):

 ```haskell
 type RichData a = (Show a, Binary a)